 Roy is a business owner that focuses on information and alternative energy technology, crisis management and education improvement.
 Roy is nationally recognized as an expert on disaster planning and homeland security.

-Roy is the proud father of four grown children, two grandchildren and attends Holy Rosary Catholic Church.
+Roy is the proud father of four grown children, three grandchildren and attends Holy Rosary Catholic Church.